Hesperian Health Guides

 Anyone with HIV has the right to get good dental care and to be treated with respect.

 There are no special problems in doing simple fillings, or fitting false teeth (dentures) for a person infected with HIV.
 But as the HIV infection advances to AIDS, you will be able to give better dental care if you know about any health problems the person may have.
 For example, if you need to take out a tooth, you must be extra careful not to cause an infection.
-Remember, always use clean, sterilized instruments, and when you give injections use only clean, sterilized needles and syringes, or disposables, so you do not cause infections.
+Remember, always use clean, sterilized instruments, and when you give injections use only clean, sterilized needles and syringes, so you do not cause infections.
 If you have any concerns about someone’s health, it may help to speak with a health worker.

 Taking out a tooth